jj1bdx/erltrek/README.md

 The processes using tinymt32 module will begin with the same internal state, for an easy debugging.
-See `erltrek_setup:seed/0` for the details.  *This feature will surely be removed in later versions.*
+See `erltrek_setup:seed/0` for the details.  *This feature will surely be removed in later versions.* Also, the players should be aware that all ships are *concurrently* running, so the sequence of execution will *not* be guaranteed.

 ## Related YouTube Talk at Erlang Factory SF Bay 2014